How to Install Zsh on Ubuntu

 • [user] specifies the user for which you want to change the default shell.
 Not specifying the user changes the default shell for the current user.

-If you are unsure of the shell path, utilize the which command to specify the Zsh path automatically.
-For example:
+If you are unsure of the shell path, utilize the which command to specify the Zsh path automatically:

-Enter the root password when prompted and press Enter.
+Enter the sudo password when prompted and press Enter.

 The command changes the default shell to Zsh for the current user.
-To start using the Z Shell, log out of the terminal and log back in.
+To start using Zsh, reboot the system.

 Install Oh My Zsh